Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Colts stats and trends

-- Indianapolis has played 11 games, with seven wins against the spread.

-- This year, the Colts have an ATS record of 5-2 in their seven games as an underdog of 3 points or more.
+- The Colts have an ATS record of 5-2 in their seven games as an underdog of 3 points or more this season.

-- Indianapolis' games this year have gone over the total in seven out of 11 opportunities (63.6%).

-- Indianapolis is 7-2 against the spread and 6-3 overall in games when it records more than 22.2 points.
+- When Indianapolis scores more than 22.2 points, it is 7-2 against the spread and 6-3 overall.

-- In games that Indianapolis picks up more than 322.1 yards, the team is 6-1 against the spread and 4-3 overall.
+- When Indianapolis picks up over 322.1 yards, the team is 6-1 against the spread and 4-3 overall.

-- This year the Colts have 10 turnovers, eight fewer than the Buccaneers have takeaways (18).
+- The Colts have turned the ball over 10 times, eight fewer times than the Buccaneers have forced turnovers (18).

 Home and road insights